ippontech/blog-usa/posts/auditing-using-javers.md

 ```

 # Retrieving Audit Information from JaVers datastore
 As mentioned earlier, we stored all our auditing data in a separate Mongo collection from client-facing data.
 However, we needed to find a way to display the information collected.
-JaVers provides it' own [JaVers Query Language (JQL)](https://javers.org/documentation/jql-examples/), which can be used to query the JaVers Repository for changes on a given class, object, or property.
+JaVers provides its own [JaVers Query Language (JQL)](https://javers.org/documentation/jql-examples/), which can be used to query the JaVers Repository for changes on a given class, object, or property.

 Data can be retrieved from JaVers in three possible ways: Shadows, Changes, and Snapshots.
   * *Shadows* are historical versions of objects